cloudfoundry/cf-mysql-release/docs/acceptance-tests.md

 1. Configure the tests.

-  Create a config file set the environment variable `$CONFIG` to point to it.
+  Create a config file and set the environment variable `$CONFIG` to point to it.
 For bosh-lite, this can easily be achieved by executing the following command and following the instructions on screen:

     ```bash
 $ ~/workspace/cf-mysql-release/bosh-lite/create_integration_test_config